HimanshuMishra123/Kubernetes-Zero-to-Hero/Service Mesh using istio.md

 ### Istio Architecture Components

 - **Istiod:** The control plane component managing configuration and lifecycle of the proxies.
-- **Envoy Proxy(a proxy server):** A sidecar container injected into each pod which is a proxy server for handling all traffic in(ingress) and out(Egress) of the pod.
-As
+- **Envoy Proxy(a proxy server):** A sidecar container injected into each pod which is a proxy server for handling and logging all traffic in(ingress) and out(Egress) of the pod.

   ![Service Mesh explained in 60 minutes _ Istio mTLS and Canary Demo _ Complete beginner level guide 18-50 screenshot](https://github.com/HimanshuMishra123/Kubernetes-Zero-to-Hero/assets/164254902/61ded451-da23-444b-af67-43bc1152dc11)
+In a service mesh like Istio, each application pod in a Kubernetes cluster is paired with a sidecar container that handles communication between services.
+Here's a summary of how it works: <br/>

+Intercepting Requests**: When a service, such as a catalog, wants to make an API call to another service like payments, the request is intercepted by the sidecar container.
+This sidecar is part of the service mesh and is deployed alongside the main application container in each pod.<br/>

+1. **Mutual TLS**: For security, mutual TLS (mTLS) is used.
+The sidecar container in the calling service (catalog) adds a certificate to the request.
+The sidecar container in the receiving service (payments) verifies the certificate and responds accordingly.
+This ensures secure communication between services without requiring changes to the application code.

+2. **Traffic Management**: The sidecar containers handle both inbound and outbound traffic, which allows the service mesh to manage various aspects of service-to-service communication, such as load balancing, Canary deployments, and circuit breaking.

+3. **Observability**: Sidecar containers also gather metrics and logs about service interactions, which are sent to the service mesh's control plane (like Istiod Pilot).
+This data helps in monitoring and understanding service behavior and performance (using Kiali dashboard).

 ### Istio Features